filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should only be enabled if there is a need for

-### altivec
-Only available on PowerPC family of processors.
-Pass the `--enable-altivec` option to the configure script.
-Enable `AltiVec` operations and provide appropriate runtime options a `-maltivec` and a `-mabi=altivec`.

-This flag should only be ever enabled on PowerPC platform with AltiVec support.

 ### cxx
 Append `c++` to the `--enable-languages` option and pass the `--enable-libstdcxx-time` option to the configure script.
 When disabled pass the `--disable-build-with-cxx`, `--disable-build-poststage1-with-cxx` options to the configure script.